 Let’s start the visit in the cloister

-According to the way visits to the Cathedral of Tarragona are currently organized, you enter the cloister from inside the Cathedral.
+According to the way visits to the Cathedral of Tarragona are currently organized, you enter from inside the Cathedral.

 This is one of the most notable features of the whole complex, but due to its position it tends to go unnoticed.